rbec276/rbec276.github.io/_posts/2021-02-26-How_to_set_up_livestream.md

 <!-- >#### Note: Take one last moment to consult the Stream Preview window.
 What you see here is exactly how your stream will look to viewers.  -->

 ## Step 3.
 Customize scenes
-Click a scene name to display it in the Stream Preview window.
+Select a scene from the Scenes panel to display it in the Stream Preview window.

  <!-- As you make changes, consult the Stream Preview window to make sure everything looks the way you intended.  -->